rustic-games/vienna/rfcs/004-widgets.md

 as more widgets are needed, and potentially at some point allowing plugins to register their own widgets on initialization.

+## Custom Widgets

+A plugin should be able to define custom widgets that the engine understands.

+### Anatomy of a Widget

+What is a "widget"?

+A widget consists of these elements:

+- Shapes
+- Attributes
+- State
+- Logic
+- Events

+#### Shapes

+A widget is a collection of primitive shapes that make up a whole.

+For example, a "button" widget can be built from a rectangle, and text.

+#### Attributes

+A widget exposes a set of attributes used to tweak the final representation of itself.

+The button widget exposes four attributes to define:

+- The dimensions of the rectangle
+- The text shown inside the rectangle
+- A default color of the rectangle
+- A color for the "hover state" of the rectangle

+#### State

+Widgets are often interactive, which means they have state.

+The button widget needs to update its "active color" state from default to hover, based on the position of the mouse cursor.

+#### Logic

+In order for a widget to be interactive, it needs to contain logic to determine how it should behave.

+The button widget needs to know when the mouse cursor moves over the rectangle, to update its internal color state to the hover variant.

+#### Events

+Lastly, a widget needs to be able to expose certain events it generates.

+The button needs to emit a "clicked" event when the player clicks on the rectangle.

+### Potential Implementations

+#### Serialized Definitions

+One solution is to define a widget template within the initialization step of a plugin.

+The plugin serializes and sends the widget definition to the server.
+The server "compiles" the definition to a template and makes it available to plugins to use.

+While this initially seems to be a straightforward implementation, it gets more complex when you want to serialize the "logic" of the widget.

+#### WebAssembly Widgets

+Another approach is for widgets to be their own wasm modules.

+This enables way more advanced widgets with large logic parts written in whatever language used to compile to WebAssembly.

+The downside of this is that each active widget requires an extra runtime call into the wasm instance.
+This might incur an unacceptable performance overhead for more complex games with a large number of widgets.

+Implementation-wise, these widgets relate to the existing WebAssembly plugins, with tweaks to support the above mentioned widget elements.

+Each widget module exposes two sets of attributes:

+- Events it wants to act on
+- The (boxed) dimensions of the widget

+The engine can use these details to know when it needs to call into the widget instance to run its logic.

+For example, if a widget acts on a press of the `A` key, the engine knows to run its logic if the player presses `A`.
+Similarly, if an instance of the widget has a certain dimension and position on the canvas, the engine runs its logic if the mouse is within the bounds.

 [`ggez`]: https://github.com/ggez/ggez
 [`winit`]: https://github.com/rust-windowing/winit
 [`iced`]: https://github.com/hecrj/iced